dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w305-libp2p/Interpulse Protocol.md

 13. Protocol state is stored in ram because a reboot requires the connections to be re-established and re-authenticated.
 We may store peer:address mappings later, to help speed up rediscovery
 14. No subscription request is refused, it may have been silently discarded if the requester failed to meet permissions
 15. Requests need to provide path information so the receivers know how to find the destination chain.
 Replies do not provide path info as the sender is responsible for having their chains ready to receive.
 Basically Requesters have the energy burden, and replies are the laziest possible.
+16. All chains have a root somewhere, and all chains have a parent.
+There can be no chains refered to by purely addresses since we would never know how to find them within an engine.
+The path gives the notion of latest, since it is latest relative to the current root latest.
+17. Every pulse stored in an engine can be reached by walking a path from root

 ## Pathing on the target engine